IRAN: A PERSIAN SPRING

 Climate: We are generally at an altitude of 1,000m – 1,750m and the atmosphere is remarkably dry, clear and bright.
-The autumn weather will be warm or very warm by day, with strong sun, but still cool in the evenings.
+The spring weather will be warm or very warm by day, with strong sun, but still cool in the evenings.
 There is a chance of rain.

 Food and Drink: Local cuisine includes a lot of rice.
 Kebabs and stews are ubiquitous.
 Fruits in season and herbs can add a lot of interest and variety.
 Local water is safe.
 Bottled water is generally available, along with tea, fizzy orange and coca cola-style soft drinks.
 No alcohol.

 Money: US Dollars (1 USD = approx 25,000 Rials at present) are the main medium of exchange.
 Things are comparatively inexpensive in Iran, unless you are shopping for rugs of good quality or for jewellery.
 Opportunities to use credit cards are very limited.